uvarc/rc-website/README.md

 `hugo server` will bring up the local Node.js server and give you a preview URL `http://localhost:1313/`

 ## Publish your content
-* `cd` to the root level of the site tree
+* Simply push `master` or `staging` back to GitHub.
+Travis will handle it from there.
 * Publish by executing the bash script `./publish.sh`
-* Publishing generates all HTML/css/js into a /public/ directory, and then syncs that dir to the s3://somrc-website/ bucket in AWS.

 ## Delete content
-* Delete the .md object(s) you no longer want in the site + republish.
+* Delete the .md object(s) you no longer want in the site, then commit and push.
+* To temporarily remove content, set the `draft` status of any .md object to `true`.
 * Republishing deletes remote files in S3.

 ## Flush the CloudFront Cache